USHA Collegiate Program Mission Statement:

 Important Deadlines and Dates

-• Friday, February 17 – Final Seeding information submitted
+• Friday, February 16 – Final Seeding information submitted.
+Coaches told what division they are in.

 Seeding